beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 since it has always had the same behaviour, just different internal implementation.
 Known games using the class will receive PRs before this happens.
 * there are now explicit facilities for generating a blank map (see below).
 Existing "random" map generator (that always produced a blank map) stays as-is, but may be repurposed into a "real" random map generator sometime in the future (not immediately planned though).
+* `UsePBO` springsetting is now deprecated.
+It already did nothing though.

 # QTPFS